ulisesbocchio/shared-futures/README.md

 	~~~

-4. Make sure parameter types are supported and implement `SharedFutureKey` in those custom types that aren't supported by default.
+4. Make sure parameter types are supported or implement `SharedFutureKey` in those custom types that aren't supported by default.

 	For instance, for the following Shared Future to work: